-Here at the Grove we are firmly committed to doing all we can for the environment.
+Here at the Grove we are firmly committed to doing all we can for the environment and are proud members of Green Tourism UK having been awarded a Silver Award in 2017.
 Here are some of the ways we do just that, and a few of our plans for the future.

 We understand the importance of the traceability of ingredients in our kitchens, and we always try to make sure they come from sustainable sources.
 Our chefs are committed to using local food wherever possible and they are passionate about forming links with the best producers of food locally – including farmers, fishermen, butchers, artisan food producers and other suppliers within a 50-mile radius of the Grove.

 We also have a fantastic kitchen garden here at the Grove, which gives us a plentiful supply of vegetables and herbs throughout the year.
 Our bees are so happy we now have 4 hives on the grounds which now means we are self-sufficient for honey.

 We are always looking for new ways to reduce our energy usage.
 We use energy-saving light bulbs across the hotel.
 We have also installed solar panels to supply electricity to both the main house and cottages.